Travelling to Finland

 The Finnish Border Guard has updated the requirements for entry to Finland as of January 27, 2021.

 Due to the spread of the new mutant variant of the coronavirus, the Finnish authorities have tightened the entry restrictions for travellers arriving in Finland.
 Only the Finnish nationals and residents and their family members, are allowed to enter the country.
 In addition, some essential travel is allowed, however, conditions apply to such travel.
+Please note that you need to show sufficient documentation for travel and entry to Finland.
 You can find the detailed information of the entry restrictions on the Finnish Border Guard’s website.